Design of Distributed Reconfigurable Robotics Systems with ReconROS: Introduction

 In our work, we take up a very popular programming environment in the robotics domain, the robot operating system (ROS).
 ROS is a middleware layer that models applications as set of communicating nodes and provides several communication mechanisms for information exchange.

 In this paper, which is an extension of our previous conference publication~\cite{LP20}, we present the open source project {\sc ReconROS} as a novel integration of ROS with ReconOS~\cite{6636314}.
+This paper extends the conference publication mainly by more detailed explanations of the design flow and tool chain, by supporting also the ROS 2 communication paradigms actions and services, and by presenting and quantitatively evaluating {\sc ReconROS} on more advanced robotics applications, especially a distributed real-world mechatronics model with multiple FPGAs.
 ReconOS provides an architecture and programming model to enable shared memory multi-threading for software and hardware threads.
 As a result, {\sc ReconROS} allows robotics developers to utilize hardware acceleration for ROS applications either as hardware-accelerated ROS nodes or as ROS nodes mapped completely to hardware.
 The latter option provides a consistent programming model for ROS applications, independently of the mapping of ROS nodes to software or hardware.

 The remainder of the paper is organized as follows: Section~\ref{sec:BackgroundRelatedWork} provides an overview over ROS and related approaches for integrating hardware accelerators into ROS.
 Section~\ref{sec:DesignConsiderations} elaborates on different approaches for accelerating ROS applications, before Section~\ref{sec:ReconROS} details {\sc ReconROS} with its architecture and design flow.
 In Section~\ref{sec:Evaluation}, we present experiments to quantify overheads involved when mapping ROS nodes to hardware and to demonstrate the feasibility and flexibility of {\sc ReconROS}.
 Finally, Section~\ref{sec:ConclusionFuture Work} concludes the paper and gives an outlook to future work.